abbott/hardn/README.md

 - Query the GitHub releases API to find the latest asset matching your system (e.g., `hardn-linux-amd64` for 64-bit Linux, etc.).
 - Download the asset and install it to `/usr/local/bin` with executable permissions.

-### Updating Hardn
+### Updating

-To update Hardn to the latest release, simply re-run the installation command:
+To update `hardn` to the latest release, simply re-run the installation command:

 ```bash
 curl -sSL https://raw.githubusercontent.com/abbott/hardn/main/install.sh | sudo sh